How the Self-Employed Can Save for Retirement With a SEP-IRA

-If you are a small business owner looking for the best retirement plan to offer employees, or if you are self-employed and earning income, a SEP IRA may be right for you.
-The SEP stands for simplified employee pension.
-It is an individual retirement account or IRA, into which employers can make retirement contributions for themselves and their employees.
+If you are self-employed or a small business owner and are looking for a retirement plan for you and your employees, a SEP-IRA may be the right choice.
+SEP stands for simplified employee pension.
+This type of plan is an individual retirement account, or IRA, into which business owners can make pre-tax retirement contributions for themselves and their employees.

-As with other tax-advantaged retirement plans, contributions to a SEP IRA can be invested tax-deferred until the money is withdrawn at retirement, beginning at age 59 1/2 and no later than age 70 1/2.
+As with other tax-advantaged retirement plans, contributions to a SEP-IRA can be invested tax-deferred until the money is withdrawn at retirement, beginning at age 59 1/2 and no later than age 70 1/2.
 If the money is withdrawn before age 59 1/2, it is subject to income tax plus a 10 percent penalty tax.

-Compare that to the 401(k), which has a maximum contribution limit of $18,500 in 2018 (or $24,500 if you qualify for a catch-up contribution), and you can see the obvious benefit for those who are looking to save more tax-deferred dollars.
+Compare that to the 401(k), which has a maximum contribution limit of $19,000 in 2019 (or $25,000 if you're 50 or older and so qualify for a catch-up contribution), and you can see the obvious benefit for those who are looking to save more tax-deferred dollars.